hack-technicolor/hack-technicolor/docs/Unlock.md

 At this point the TG799vac should be transparent to incoming requests which will hit the WAN interface of your internal router and be handled normally.

-## Using DGA0231 VDSL and 4G as multiple WAN interfaces
+## Using DGA0231's VDSL and 4G as multiple WAN interfaces

 Those who are using a modem in bridge mode would normally have all (or almost all) other features of the modem disabled or unused.
-That is the user just wants to bridge the VDSL connection to an Ethernet interface that their firewall/router connects to.
-However the DGA0231 also has a 4G interface which could be ustised by the firwall/router in a multi-wan (VDSL and 4G) configuration.
-This is espescially relevant if you are not happy with native 4G failover in the modem, for example it does not cutover quickly enough, leaving long periods of no internet connectivity.
+That is, they just want to bridge the VDSL connection to an Ethernet interface that their firewall/router connects to.
+However, the DGA0231 also has a 4G interface which could be utilised by the firwwall/router in a multi-wan (VDSL and 4G) configuration.
+You might also want to do this if you are not happy with native 4G failover in the modem, for example it does not cutover quickly enough, leaving long periods of no internet connectivity.

 ### Assumptions

-1. Using a Technicolor DGA0231 (although other modems should also work).
+1. Using a Technicolor DGA0231, although other modems should also work.
 In this example the Telstra vaiant was used.
 2. Ansuel GUI has been installed: https://github.com/Ansuel/tch-nginx-gui
 3. The modem has been configured in bridge mode
-4. The WAN connection is VDSL/DHCP (other modes like PPPoE should also work)
+4. The WAN connection is VDSL/DHCP with 4G, other modes like PPPoE should also work with a small modification to the config.

 ### Confirm bridge mode is working

-Confirm that bridge mode is configured correctly.
-Configure your PC's Ethernet adaptor for DHCP and plug it in directly to the modem.
+You need to be sure bridge mode is configured and working correctly.
+Configure your PC's Ethernet adaptor for DHCP and plug it  directly into onw of the modem's LAN ports.
 If confiugred correctly you will get an IP address from your ISP.

-**Don't forget to reapply the static IP address on your PC so that you can coninue to configure the modem**
+**Don't forget to reapply the static IP address on your PC so that you can continue to configure the modem**

 !!! info "Turning on bridging with Ansuel GUI"
 The Ansuel GUI allows the modem to be configured into bridge mode, but unlile the native Telstra code, is not a one-step press "Bridge Mode" button.
 The advanatage is that it leaves much of the features intact and allows you to reverse it without doing a factory reset.